mwshinn/PyDDM/doc/quickstart.rst

    :language: python
    :lines: 58-66

-Then, we can construct a model which uses this and fit the data to the
-model:
+Because we are fitting with likelihood, we must include a baseline lapse rate to avoid taking the log of 0.
+Traditionally this is implemented with a uniform distribution, but PyDDM can also use an exponential distribution using :class:`~.models.overlay.OverlayPoissonMixture` (representing a Poisson process lapse rate), as we use here.
+However, since we also want a non-decision time, we need to use two Overlay objects.
+To accomplish this, we can use an :class:`~.models.overlay.OverlayChain` object.
+Then, we can construct a model which uses this and fit the data to the model:

 .. literalinclude:: downloads/roitman_shadlen.py
    :language: python